nndda/Theatre/docs/classes/dialogue/syntax.md

     ```
     "You can break newline many times, as long as the dialogue body is indented!"
     ```
-    You can insert newline by using [`{n}` dialogue variable.](#built-in-variables)
+    You can insert newlines by using [`{n}` dialogue variable.](#built-in-variables)

 ## Actor's name

-When writing lots of dialogue lines of the same actor, typing the same actor name for each line can be quite tedious.
+When writing many dialogue lines of the same actor, typing the same actor's name for each line can be quite tedious.

 You can leave the following actor's name blank, leaving `:` alone.
 It will use the last declared actor's name.